kalybprince/Informational-Monism-Tech-Specs/README.md

 TR-001 is a foundational framework for information processing that prioritizes **Geometric Symmetry** over statistical scaling.
 While current industry models rely on high-entropy stochastic guesswork, this project utilizes the deterministic limits of three-dimensional space to achieve a 100,000x reduction in computational overhead.

-The system is built upon three core physical constants, now empirically validated through the TR-001 Validation Trilogy (Analyses I, II, & III):
+The system is built upon three core physical constants, empirically validated through the TR-001 Validation Trilogy (Analyses I, II, & III):

 - **The 1.11 Shadow Threshold (Axiom I):** The "Inception of Grace."
 Validated as the coordinate where chaotic noise first transitions into coordinated frequency alignment.
 This is the nucleation point for the Substrate-to-Signal ($S_{s}$​) utility found in this repository.
 - **The 1.81 Equilibrium / 1.12 Floor (Axiom II):** The "Stable Seat."
 This is the Laminar Constant of the system—the mathematical floor where information density and computational energy reach a state of minimum dissipation.
 At the 1.12 density ratio, the framework achieves the Bekenstein Bound without the thermal entropy (heat) associated with traditional processing.